Select Language : English Japanese

 Promotion Framework for Reducing Environmental Impact

-In order to continuously promote environmental protection initiatives in a Groupwide effort, we have established the Global Environmental Protection Subcommittee within the Sustainability Management Committee, headed by the executive vice president in charge of CSR, and also formed working groups for each related issue.
+In order to continuously promote environmental protection initiatives in a Groupwide effort, we have established the Global Environmental Protection Subcommittee within the Sustainability Management Committee, headed by the executive vice president, serving as the dedicated officer for sustainability promotion.
+We have also formed issue-specific working groups to address environmental challenges as a unified NTT Communications Group.
 The Global Environmental Protection Subcommittee formulates an overall plan that encompasses a wide range of issues, including the reduction of greenhouse gas emissions and waste, shares information on the results of actions taken, and promotes the horizontal deployment of various initiatives.

 We will continue to improve our management systems as necessary to more effectively respond to environmental trends.